Complete Guide to Vectorization Options

 Raster Image

-An image made up of a grid of tiny dots called pixels.
-Common formats include JPG, PNG, and BMP.
-Raster images lose quality and become blurry or "pixelated" when scaled up.
+An image made up of a grid of pixels (e.g., JPG, PNG).
+Raster images lose quality and become blurry when scaled up.

 Vector Graphic

-An image made up of mathematical paths, lines, and curves.
-Because it's based on math instead of pixels, a vector graphic can be scaled to any size—from a postage stamp to a billboard—with zero loss in quality.
-Common formats include SVG, PDF, and EPS.
+An image made of mathematical paths, lines, and curves.
+It can be scaled to any size with zero loss in quality (e.g., SVG, PDF).

 Path

-The fundamental building block of a vector graphic.
-It is a line or shape defined by a series of points (called nodes or anchors) and the curves between them.
+The fundamental building block of a vector graphic, defined by a series of points (nodes) and the curves between them.